kompiuter/bing-wallpaper/README.md

 # Compatibility

+This only works on Windows systems.

-I've only tested this on Windows 7 and Windows 10 as an admin user.
+So far I've tested it on Windows 7 and Windows 10 as an admin user.
 If you face any problems please open an issue!